 APPLICATION OF NOVO TTF - 100A ELECTRICAL TREATMENT (Optune ™):

 The Novo TTF-100A is a portable device designed to treat glioblastoma.
 It is approved by the FDA, and uses TTF (Tumor Treating Fields) electromagnetic fields.
-Unfortunately, the Novo TTF-100A is not provided free of charge by the fund, so the patient should be informed of the cost of the entire procedure.
+Unfortunately, the Novo TTF-100A has a certain cost per month's use, so the patient should be informed of the cost of the entire procedure.

 The device is intended for continuous use at home or away from home, from patients with glioblastoma.
 Results from the studies that have been carried out indicate that treatment can slow down progression of the disease and increase the median overall survival compared to standard chemotherapy in patients with recurrent glioblastoma.
 It can also be used at the initial diagnosis phase of the disease, but in this case the duration of treatment is longer.